kunterbunt2/project-hub/README.md

 - project priority can be changed by moving them within the list
 - sprint priority can be changed by moving them within the list

+# Issues
+1. task update will not always persist the sprint_id.
+1. rest client still sends null and empty fields as json.